lverweijen/littletree/README.md

 LittleTree is a library that provides a tree data structure to python.
 The package is purely written in python.
-It should be easy to use while efficient.
+It should be intuivive to use while performant.

 ## Installing ##